Thinking Big to Manage Our Urban Forests & Natural Areas

 The city of Kent is partnering with Forterra, other organizations and - important! - community volunteers to restore Kent's forested parks, wetlands and other natural areas.
 The Green Kent Partnership is part of the Green Cities Network, which includes Seattle, Tacoma, Redmond, Kirkland, and Everett.
 Find out what the other Green Cities are doing.

 If you want details, it's all in the Green Kent 20-Yr Plan and the addendum that was added following the Panther Lake annexation in 2010.
+Fans of bottom-line statistics can get their fill by taking a look at our most recent Annual Report.
+2014 quarterly updates are also available: 1st, 2nd.

 Lake Fenwick Park before intervention, one year after intervention, and how it looks today, with regular monitoring by Green Kent Stewards and volunteers